arrahmanbd/dart_programming_guide/README.md

 ```

 # Functions
 Functions are a fundamental building block of Dart programming.
-They allow you to encapsulate code for reuse and modularity.
-Learn how to define and use functions in Dart in the Functions section.
-In dart, "main " function is the motther of your programme.
+They allow you to encapsulate code for reuse and modularity.In dart, "main " function is the mother of your programme.
+Learn how to define and use functions.
 ```dart
 void main() {
   printPlanets("Earth", "Mars"); //3rd param is optional